hollyschinsky/spotify-browser/module5.md

   **Note:** This command will also add the Cordova File Plugin by default since it's a required dependency.

 6. You may notice there's also a `Share` swipeout button but we will be handling that in a later module since it requires a 3rd party plugin.

+7. Run the app to make sure you see the click events firing when you tap on the Preview and Favorites buttons in the swipeouts.

+ >Based on the F7 docs, the swipeout support will not work well in the browser so you should test this feature via the PhoneGap Developer App or the CLI locally.

 <div class="row" style="margin-top:40px;">
 <div class="col-sm-12">